sabinem/treehouse-python-techdegree/README.md

 - run the tests with `coverage run manage.py test`
 - get coverage report with `coverage report`

-## React
+## Remarks
-This project uses React for the frontend.
-It includes both js and jsx file, even though in general you can generate js from jsx, see [here](purorugh/static/jsx/README.md)
+For the React frontend both js and jsx file are included, even though in general js can be derived from jsx, by using babel [here](purorugh/static/jsx/README.md)

+## Installation
+- Download the zip file to your computer and unzip
+- Go into the directory
+- Install a virtual environment:
+    `virtualenv -p python3 p3venv`
+- Activate the virtuale environment:
+    `source p3venv/bin/activate`
+- Install the requirements
+    `pip install -r requirements.txt`

+## Start application
+Start the application with
+    `python3 runserver.py`